Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the National Science Foundation under the award OAC-2313033, and the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research under awards DE-SC0021239 and DE-SC0023171.
+This work was partially supported by the National Science Foundation under awards OAC-2313033 and DMS-234643, and the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research under awards DE-SC0021239 and DE-SC0023171, and the Air Force Office of Scientific Research under MURI grant FA9550-21-1-0084.
 The work of Lianghao Cao was partially supported by a Department of Defense Vannevar Bush Faculty Fellowship held by Andrew M. Stuart, and by the SciAI Center, funded by the Office of Naval Research (ONR), under Grant Number N00014-23-1-2729.
-The work benefited from discussions with Dingcheng Luo and Jakob Zech.
+This work benefited from discussions with Dingcheng Luo and Jakob Zech.